HannahRomans/powerbi-theme-standard/README.md

 Installation:
 Download the powerbi-theme.json file from this repository.
-Ensure you save the file with .json at the end.
+Ensure the file is saved as powerbi-theme.json.
+If the browser adds .txt, rename the file before using it in Power BI.
 Open Power BI Desktop.
 Navigate to View > Themes > Browse for Themes.
 Select the downloaded JSON file and apply the theme.